joansed/ai-upskilling-audio/README.md

 Then, run through the steps in `perch_hoplite/agile/1_embed_audio_v2.ipynb`.

-To complete this, you will just need to update the file and directory paths in the notebook.
+**Your task:** You will need to **update the file and directory paths** in the notebook to point to your copy of the data.
+Once you do this, you will be able to extract embeddings.
 This assignment is complete as soon as you get the embedding creation process running -- you don't actually need to wait for it to finish.
 For instance, once you see something like this:
 ```
 Embedding dataset: inct17
   8%|▊         | 1704/20532 [00:40<03:07, 100.47it/s]